-It is significant to note that the Ministry of Municipal Affairs and Housing recently approved new Official Plans for both the Region of York and Region of Peel, with Decisions dated November 4, 2022, including policy modifications such as the following:
+It is significant to note that the MMAH recently approved new Official Plans for both the Region of York and Region of Peel, with Decisions dated November 4, 2022, including policy modifications such as the following:

-- '...To protect Employment Areas located adjacent to, or in proximity of, goods movement facilities and corridors including existing and future major highways and interchanges, for manufacturing, warehousing, and logistics, and appropriate associated uses.' - '...to ensure the long-term operational and economic viability of major facilities in accordance with the applicable provincial guidelines, standards and procedures.'
+- '...To protect Employment Areas located adjacent to, or in proximity of, goods movement facilities and corridors including existing and future major highways and interchanges, for manufacturing, warehousing, and logistics, and appropriate associated uses.' - '...to ensure the long-term operational and economic viability of major facilities in accordance with the applicable provincial guidelines, standards and procedures.' - '...The interface between major facilities and sensitive land uses to ensure matters of land use compatibility are appropriately addressed in accordance with PPS.'